 In Power BI Desktop model view, you can interpret a relationship's cross filter direction by noticing the arrowhead(s) along the relationship line.
 A single arrowhead represents a single-direction filter in the direction of the arrowhead; a double arrowhead represents a bi-directional relationship.

 Make this relationship active

 There can only be one active filter propagation path between two model tables.
-However, it's possible to introduce additional relationship paths, though these relationships must all be configured as inactive.
+However, it's possible to introduce additional relationship paths, though you must set these relationships as inactive.
 Inactive relationships can only be made active during the evaluation of a model calculation.
-It is achieved by using the USERELATIONSHIP DAX function.
+It' i's achieved by using the USERELATIONSHIP DAX function.

 For more information, see Active vs inactive relationship guidance.

 In Power BI Desktop model view, you can interpret a relationship's active vs inactive status.
 An active relationship is represented by a solid line; an inactive relationship is represented as a dashed line.

 Assume referential integrity

 The Assume referential integrity property is available only for one-to-many and one-to-one relationships between two DirectQuery storage mode tables that belong to the same source group.
 You can only enable this property when the “many” side column doesn’t contain NULLs.